 Workflow inputs and outputs

 Clicking on the workflow name (on the card in the Workflows tab of the workspace) will yield a lot of detail about the inner workings of the WDL.
-The Inputs and Outputs buttons will tell you variable names and attribute types for every subtask within the workflow.
-If the workflow is already configured, such as in Featured Workspaces and some curated workflows, the Inputs attributes (the actual integer, string, or file) will be filled in (see screenshot below):
+For example, the Inputs and Outputs buttons will tell you variable names and attribute types for every subtask within the workflow.
+If the workflow is already configured - as Featured Workspaces and some curated workflows are - the Inputs attributes (the actual integer, string, or file) will be filled in (see screenshot below):

 What are attributes?

-Attributes are the integers, strings, or files the variable represents.
-File-type attributes can be part of the Data Table or the Workspace Data (references), or even hard-coded in.
+Attributes are the integers, strings, or files, the variables represent.
+They are in the last column of the Inputs button (see screenshot above).
+File-type attributes can be part of the Data Table or the Workspace Data (references), or hard-coded in with complete paths (i.e. gs://kdjvHFHL).

-- Any attribute from the Data Table has the prefix "this." in the inputs or outputs attribute column (see the fourth row - "this.sample_id" - in the screenshot above).
+- Attribute from the Data Table has the prefix "this." in the inputs or outputs attribute column (see the fourth row - "this.sample_id" - in the screenshot above).
 For a primer on populating the workspace Data Table to link to your data, click here.

-- Any attribute from Workspace Data has the prefix "workspace." (such as the fifth row - "workspace.ref_fasta" in the screenshot)
+- Attribute from Workspace Data has the prefix "workspace." (such as the fifth row - "workspace.ref_fasta" in the screenshot)

 Setting inputs and outputs in the Terra UI